-Conventional veterinarians and even many holistic veterinarians are hesitant to recommend essential oils for pets; however when prepared, selected and utilized properly, they can be an effective and safe modality to prevent and treat many conditions that afflict our dogs and cats.
+Conventional veterinarians and even many holistic veterinarians are hesitant to recommend essential oils for pets.
+However, when prepared, selected and used properly, they can be an effective and safe modality to prevent and treat many conditions that afflict our dogs and cats.

 When to Use Essential Oils

 Sadly, many pet owners are led to believe that it is necessary to apply a monthly spot-on pesticide to their pet’s skin to prevent fleas and ticks from biting the pet.
 Some of these products contain known carcinogens and others are suspected.
 Some cause itching and hair loss.
 Essential oils such as cedarwood, lemongrass, peppermint, and eucalyptus can provide an effective and healthy alternative.